coranos/coranos.github.io/elastos/ledger-nano-s/guide.md

 If you have trouble, the best way to get help is to contact coranos2 on reddit.
 [Coranos2 on Reddit](https://www.reddit.com/user/coranos2)

+## How It was made
+This guide was made according to the ledger third party application design guidelines.

-## Ledger Third Party Application Design Guidelines
+### Ledger Third Party Application Design Guidelines
 [Ledger Third Party Application Design Guidelines](https://ledger.readthedocs.io/en/latest/additional/publishing_an_app.html#design-guidelines)